kritskaya/rsschool-cv-old/cv.md

 I usually work with the programs like MS Word, MS Excel, PowerPoint and others.
 But I love programming and want to improve my knowledges I already have.
 My main goal is to become a Web Developer.
-So I took this case in my hands and spent a lot of time learning English and programming languages (Java and JavaScript).
+So I decided to take matters in my own hands and spent a lot of time learning English and programming languages (Java and JavaScript).

 ### Skills